• Skip to primary navigation

 Get Updates:SoftwareTestingo Telegram Group

-Create New File with the java.io.file class
+Create a New File with the java.io.file class.

 If the file is successfully created, this method returns true.
 If the file with the given name already exists, it returns false.
 This method also throws java.io.IOException if there’s an error during file creation.